slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 print(labels_arr)
 ```

-We have an array that looks like this:
+We have an output array that looks like this:

 ```
 [1.
 0. 0.
 0. 0.
 0. 0.
 0. 1.
 1. 1.
 0. 0.
 0. 1.
 0. 0.
 0. 0.
 0. 0.
 1. 1.
 0.